jacopocolo/grease/README.md

 Camera controls:
 ~~- Fine tune speed~~
-- Snap to axis (x, y, z)
+~~- Snap to axis (x, y, z)~~
+- Lock controls
+- Reset camera?

 Other features
 - Selectable themes (light, dark, blueprint)
     - Would imply changing the color of the main color line, at least.
 Could be diffiult but maybe it can be brute-forced
 - ~~Make the miniAxis window draggable~~
-  - Make sure the miniAxis window can't be dragged out of the screen
+  ~~- Make sure the miniAxis window can't be dragged out of the screen~~
+  - Make sure you can't drag the miniAxis out of the screen
 - Handle undo properly (can't delete basic objects!)
   - Maybe not needed?
 Maybe I only need an eraser?
 Handling undo is a lot of work because it needs to support ALL events.
 - Make slow auto rotate that hides UI

+Fixes:
+- Fix rubberbanding if in Webapp mode

 Difficult stuff:
 - Drawing while rotating the camera is possible but it would require to actually render the "guide line" as it's drawn